 Why Do Companies Pay Net 30?

-Net 30 has been a standard payment term for many years.
-30 years ago, many payments were made by mail, so offering net 30 was a way for one business to offer its customers time to pay invoices without calculating interest or late fees.
-Now, businesses have many more options, but net 30 is still used because it is standard practice and also generous.
+Net 30 has been the standard for many years and is one of the most common payment terms to offer credit to customers.
+30 years ago, many businesses settled their bill by mail, and invoices were sent the same way.
+So, offering net 30 was a way for one business to offer its customers time to pay invoices without calculating interest or late fees.
+It was also a way to secure customer loyalty to a business.

 Does net 30 include weekends?